Hyperlinear approximations to amenable groups come from sofic approximations: Introduction

-Our method in fact provides an explicit dependence of $(F,\delta)$ on $(E,\epsilon)$ in terms of the F\"{o}lner function of the group $G$, which can be read from the statement of Lemmas \ref{main.lemma} and \ref{lem.1} .\\ \\ To consider an elementary but illustrative example, take $G = \mathbb{Z}$ in Theorem \ref{thm.sofic}.
+The explicit dependence of $(F,\delta)$ on $(E,\epsilon)$ and the description of the procedure mentioned in the theorem could be read from the statement of Lemmas \ref{main.lemma} and \ref{lem.1} and the first paragraph in the proof of Theorem \ref{thm.sofic}.\\ \\ To consider an elementary but illustrative example, take $G = \mathbb{Z}$ in Theorem \ref{thm.sofic}.
 In this case the result asserts that if a unitary operator $u \in \mrm{Un}(\mathcal{H})$ satisfies $|\tr(u^k)| \leq \epsilon \dm(\mathcal{H})$ for some small $\epsilon > 0$ and all nonzero $k \in \{-n,\ldots,n\}$ for some large $n \in \mathbb{N}$, then $u$ must be close to a permutation matrix.
 This can be seen directly as follows.
 First observe that the Fourier transform allows us to interpret these inequalities as a weak equidistribution statement for the eigenvalues of $u$.
 A direct sum of cyclic permutation matrices with appropriate length will have an eigenvalue distribution that is similarly equidistributed, and so a permutation matrix close to $u$ can be produced by `rounding eigenvalues'.
 This Fourier-analytic approach can be extended directly to prove Theorem \ref{thm.sofic} for arbitrary abelian groups, and is incorporated into our method in Section \ref{sec.locspec} below.
 The example of a unitary operator with eigenvalues uniformly distributed on the upper half of the unit circle also shows that estimating the entire trace is necessary for Theorem \ref{thm.sofic}, as the estimates on the real part arising from something like (\ref{eq.real}) do not force the required equidistribution on the imaginary axis.